mdarora/BookStore_project/README.txt

 	-Added IActionResult of Upsert method in CAtegoryController and created view file for it 0403
 	-pasted form in upsert view, that was given
+0429
+	-created a partial file for create and back to list buttons